 Wieslaw L. Nowinski, DSc, PhD - scientist, innovator, entrepreneur, pioneer and visionary; creator of "world’s most gorgeous" human brain atlases.

-Dr. Nowinski builds bridges between science and medicine, focusing on the human brain.
+Dr. Nowinski builds bridges among science, medicine and art, focusing on the human brain.
 His research includes electronic atlases of the human brain (extended to head and neck), stroke, deep brain stimulation, brain quantification, neuroinformatics, medical image processing, virtual reality, computer-assisted diagnosis and treatment, and future directions in computer-aided radiology and surgery, among others.
-He has 560 publications, filed 51 patent applications (32 already granted, 15 in US and 8 in EU), and developed with his team 35 brain atlas products used worldwide in neurosurgery, neuroradiology, neurology, brain mapping, and neuroeducation.
+He has 570 publications, 121 patent applications filed and at least 76 granted (29 patents already granted in US and 18 in EU), and developed with his team 35 brain atlas products used worldwide in neurosurgery, neuroradiology, neurology, brain mapping, and neuroeducation.
 These atlases have been licensed to 67 companies and institutions, including 3 publishers, and distributed to about 100 countries.
 Three high-tech companies have been started from his lab, two acquired.

 Prof. Nowinski has pioneered a number of novel concepts in medicine, including atlas-assisted processing of medical images (US and EU patents), do-it-yourself neurosurgery (published), helical stereotaxy (US patent), operating room of the future (published), probabilistic functional atlas (US patent, published), probabilistic stroke atlas (patent pending, published), atlas-aided stroke image processing (US and EU patents, published), and atlas-assisted processing of brain scans (published).